hagleitn/nun-radio/README.md

 That will add up aileron and elevator for channel 1 and add up the inverse of the aileron and elevator for channel two.

 (The actual values for the matrix are given as "PERCENT_TO_BYTE(x)" where x is the percentage of the input value you want to take.
 This is done for code size reasons.)

+##### Example: "2 Aileron, Elevator, Rudder"

+If you're glider has 4 channels: Two for ailerons, one elevator and one rudder, your matrix would likely look like:

+    ((1 0 0  0)
+     (0 1 0  0)
+     (0 0 0  1)
+     (0 0 0 -1))

+(Same comment about actual matrix values applies)

+#### Expo and dual rates

+Expo is set as a percentage.
+If the expo percentage is "a" and the control input is "x" the formula used is:

+    (a/100) * x^3 + (1 - a/100) * x

+High and low rates are applied as a last step before the channel values are sent to the servos.
+If "a" is the percentage of the high or low rate the formula is:

+    (a/100) * x

 ### Bill of materials